-- Of companies that grant time-vesting restricted stock / RSUs, it is more common for companies to grant RSUs than restricted stock.
-One of the reasons is that RSUs can give executives the ability to defer payout beyond vesting. - A three-year vesting period is the most common vesting period (utilized by 90 percent of companies). - As shown in the chart at right, the vast majority of companies continue to utilize awards that vest ratably rather than cliff vest.
+- Of companies that grant timevesting restricted stock / RSUs, it is slightly more common for companies to grant restricted stock than RSUs. - A three-year vesting period is the most common vesting period (utilized by 75 percent of companies), while a four-year vesting period is the second most common (utilized by 11 percent of companies). - As shown in the chart to the right, most companies continue to utilize awards that vest ratably rather than cliff vest.

-TIME-VESTING RESTRICTED STOCK / RSUs RATABLE VESTING VS. CLIFF VESTING
+RESTRICTED STOCK / RSUs RATABLE VESTING VS. CLIFF VESTING